abhinav/git-spice/doc/reference.md

 Staged changes will be committed to the new branch.
 If there are no staged changes, an empty commit will be created.
+Use -a/--all to automatically stage modified and deleted files, just like 'git commit -a'.

 If a branch name is not provided, it will be generated from the commit message.